 As a responsible energy producer, Vermilion believes that we can best deliver long-term value by operating in an economically, environmentally and socially sustainable manner that recognizes the importance of all our stakeholders.

-Vermilion has established a leadership position in sustainability performance and disclosure, launching our first CDP Climate submission and our first Sustainability Report encompassing ESG impacts in 2014, with data to 2012, aligned with the Global Reporting Initiative (GRI).
-We have since aligned our sustainability reporting with additional recommendations from the Task Force on Climate-related Financial Disclosure (TCFD), the Value Reporting Foundation (VRF) including the Sustainability Accounting Standards Board (SASB), and the International Sustainability Standards Board (ISSB).
+Vermilion has established a leadership position in sustainability performance and disclosures since 2013, aligned with the Global Reporting Initiative (GRI).
+We have since integrated the Task Force on Climate-related Financial Disclosure (TCFD) and the Sustainability Accounting Standards Board (SASB) frameworks, and are moving toward the International Sustainability Standards Board (ISSB) S1 and S2.

-Of note this year, we have maintained our discussion of Governance in this Circular and moved the discussion of Strategy, Risk Management, and Metrics and Targets to our Annual Report.
+Our discussion of Governance is also included in our annual Information Circular, with the discussion of Strategy, Risk Management, and Metrics and Targets also contained in our Annual Report.
 This recognizes the importance of climate-specific disclosure while reflecting its intersectionality with other environment-related risks and opportunities, social factors such as safety and community engagement, and governance-related matters.